UnknownRori/UnknownRori/README.md

 💻 Technology that i learned is Laravel, Tailwind, Bootstrap, Jquery, Mysql, Sqlite, HTML, CSS, Javascript, PHP, Python, Java, Livewire and C#.

-⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, Javascript, PHP.
+⏰ Technology I always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, JavaScript, PHP, Livewire.

 🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.